marberi/100days/README.md

 # Day 5 [2019-01-23]
 Almost finished video 3.
 The most interesting part was when using a random algorithm for decomposing a matrix.
 I hope to implement this tomorrow.

+# Day 6 [2019-01-24]
+Ended up reading through https://arxiv.org/pdf/1211.7102.pdf.
+Among other things, the discussed removing singular values in the SVD decomposition to denoise the image.
+Here they gave some examples and also suggested using the Frobenius norm as a way of estimating how many componets to remove instead of just dropping a fixed number of components.